nirmata/nirmata-scripts/api/addcluster-without-Kyverno/README.md

 - A Kubernetes cluster to add in NPM

 <ins>**NOTE:**</ins>
-While executing the script, if you come across below error, it can safely ignored.
+While executing the script, if you come across below error, it can be safely ignored.

 error: unable to recognize "nirmata-kube-controller-testcluster14.yaml": no matches for kind "KyvernoOperator" in version "operator.kyverno.io/v1"